Barbara615/mist/docs/use-cases/enterprise-analytics.md

 cp ./target/scala-2.11/search-job.jar ./jobs
 ```

-That’s it - all that you need to deploy a job is to copy it to the local or HDFS directory Mist has access to.
-The resulting configuration & deployment scheme looks as following:
+That’s it - all that you need to deploy a job is to copy it into the local or HDFS directory which Mist can access.
+The resulting configuration & deployment scheme looks like this;

 ![Mist Configuration Scheme](http://dv9c7babquml0.cloudfront.net/docs-images/mist-config-scheme.png)

-Please note that Mist is a service, so it is not required to be restarted every time you update / deploy a new job or edit Router config.
-So you can iterate multiple times without restarting Mist.
+Please note that Mist is a service.
+So, you are not required to restarted it every time you update / deploy a new job or edit Router config.
+You can iterate multiple times without restarting Mist.

 ### (6/6) Testing